cljdoc/cljdoc/README.md

   - starting point `sudo docker run -it adzerk/boot-clj repl`
 - [ ] create an API server that runs the Docker setup
 - [ ] copy created files to host, upload to S3 (so that AWS keys are not exposed in Docker env)
+- [ ] How to get notified when new stuff is released on Clojars?

 #### API DOCS